fpaupier/sidecar-pattern_tf-serving/docs/gcloud_setup.md

-# Google Cloud Platform project setup
+# Google Cloud Platform setup

 [Google Cloud Platform ](https://cloud.google.com/) offers 300$ free credits to get you started.
 This is more than enough to run this project.

 1. Create an account and project.

 2. Authentication: This sample requires you to have authentication setup.
 Refer to the [Authentication Getting Started Guide](https://cloud.google.com/docs/authentication/getting-started) for instructions on setting up credentials for applications.
-In this tuto, I use a `json` service key that is passed to the conatiner at runtime.
+In this tuto, I use a `json` service key that is passed to the container at runtime.

 3. Activate the Google Cloud Pub/Sub API, if you have not already done so. https://console.cloud.google.com/flows/enableapi?apiid=pubsub